LucasDelfino92/morrowindsharp/mw#.md

 ```

 > We will generate **multipatch.ESP** and **Merged Objects.ESP** in a short while.
 These two plugins help iron out certain issues and compatibility problems in our load order.

-> You will notice the plugins from **Remiros' Groundcover** and **Grass for Trackless Grazeland** are absent from the finished load order.
-This is because these plugins shouldn't be enabled when playing the game.
-Rather, they should only be enabled when generating Distant Land in MGE XE.
 </details>

 ## Synchronizing mod masters